 The following information explains how to administer the key stage 2 English grammar, punctuation and spelling test Paper 1: questions.
 If you have any questions, you should check with your headteacher or key stage 2 test co-ordinator before you administer the test.

-Please make sure you follow these instructions correctly to ensure that the test is properly administered.
-Failure to administer the test correctly could result in a maladministration investigation at the school.
+Please follow these instructions correctly to ensure that the test is properly administered.
+Failure to administer the test correctly could result in a maladministration investigation.